 Explore our 3-part series on making the most of nonqualified deferred compensation plans.

 That job can be confusing.
 It involves assessing potential cash flow needs and tax liabilities many years—or even decades—into the future.
 You need a clear picture of the role deferred compensation will play in achieving a comfortable retirement or other financial goals.
 So before you enroll in an NQDC plan, consider these factors to help you make the most of your distributions, whenever you decide to take them.

 NQDC plans must provide for when and how you will receive the compensation you have deferred, as well as any applicable earnings.
 Still, distribution rules for deferred compensation are considerably different from those governing distributions from other retirement plans, such as 401(k)s or IRAs.

 For example, the Internal Revenue Code (IRC) allows for 401(k) withdrawals to begin penalty-free after age 59½—but the IRC also requires that you start taking distributions at age 70½.1 By contrast, there are no IRC age restrictions on distributions from a deferred compensation plan.

-Deferred compensation plans don’t have required minimum distributions, either.
-Based upon your plan options, you may choose one of two ways to receive your deferred compensation: as a lump-sum payment or in installments.
-Here are the pros and cons of each:
+Deferred compensation plans don't have required minimum distributions, either.
+Based upon your plan options, generally, you may choose 1 of 2 ways to receive your deferred compensation: as a lump-sum payment or in installments.
+Here are a few considerations: